 - Participatory research with forcibly displaced persons in South Sudan and Uganda to understand how mobility affects their chronic disease care (PI, funded by the Novo Nordisk Foundation, 2022-2027)

 - Participatory research with children and young people in Tanzania to understand their experiences, struggles and ways of coping with the climate crisis, at home and in their communities (PI, funded by the Danish Ministry of Foreign Affairs, 2021-2026)

 - Participatory research with young men who have sex with men about their uptake and engagement with Pre-Exposure Prophylaxis (PI, funded by AIDS Fondet, 2021)

 - Participatory research to understand HIV risk in the context of the COVID-19 pandemic in Zimbabwe (Lead social science collaborator, funded by the Bill and Melinda Gates Foundation, 2020-2022)

 - Intervention study co-creating guidelines and associated training to help birth attenddants in Tanzania delivet safe care at bith (CO-I, funded by the Danish Ministry of Foreign Affairs, 2019-2024)

-- A randomised control trial exploring what behavioural economics and community psychology interventions can do to optimise uptake of HIV prevention methods amongst young people in Zimbabwe (funded by National Institutes of Health, US, 2018-2022)
+- A randomised control trial exploring what behavioural economics and community psychology interventions can do to optimise uptake of HIV prevention methods amongst young people in Zimbabwe (CO-I, funded by National Institutes of Health, US, 2018-2022)

 Undervisnings- og vejledningsområder

-I run two qualitative methods courses for Public Health students and supervise dissertation and thesis work in my areas of expertise.
-I currently supervise eight PhD students.
+Morten runs two qualitative methods courses for Public Health students and supervises dissertation and thesis work in his areas of expertise.
+He currently supervises nine PhD students.